voegelas/Alien-libmaxminddb/README.md

 ## DEPENDENCIES

-Install the packages pkgconf and libmaxminddb-devel or libmaxminddb-dev if you would like to use your operating system's libmaxminddb library.
+Install pkg-config and libmaxminddb-devel or libmaxminddb-dev if you would like to use your operating system's libmaxminddb library.

 ## INSTALLATION